anschoewe/b2c-rest-api/README.md

     -out clientCA.crt
 ```

+# Bundle client public/pricate keys into a p12 file so that we can upload it to B2C
+`openssl pkcs12 -export -in clientCA.crt -inkey clientprivate.key -certfile clientCA.crt -out client.p12 -passin pass:client -passout pass:changeit`

 # Generate Java truststore that will store the public/private keys (cert) to validate the cert presented by client calling
 `keytool -import -file clientCA.crt -alias clientCA -keystore truststore.p12 -storetype pkcs12`